Demystifying Essential Mutual Fund Terminology

 You’d find this Portfolio type in Debt Securities (Fixed-Income).

-Bond Funds and are considered subcategories on the following type of bonds purchased.
+Bond Funds are classified as subcategories of the following types of bonds that are purchased.

 U.S. Government Funds